neha2ingle/path-finder-app-server/README.md

 Database is JSON document and can be used to store destination information from different providers.
 Project showcases OSM (Open Street Map) API and TomTom API providers.

-### Client configuation
+### Client configuration

-- Add your client provider creation at `routes\search.js` in following format
+- Add your client provider creation at `routes\search.js` in following format.
 ```js
 var locationSearch = MySearchProvider({
   key: "value"